kaedenbrinkman/Garmin-AbsTimer/README.md

 ## Instructions
 -	Usage varies by watch model.
 On Forerunner 245, press START as if you were going to start an activity.
 There should be a new activity option called “AbsTimer.”
 Select it.
+-	The app will show Five Minute Abs.
+Press the START button to start or pause the routine.
+Press the MENU button (UP button on the 245, BACK button on the Venu, etc.) to change the routine.
+Press the DOWN button to skip to the next activity.
--	The app will automatically start Five Minute Abs.
-It displays the current activity, along with the number of seconds until it is time to switch.
-After each activity is done, the watch will sound a tone and/or vibrate (depending on watch hardware).
+- It displays the current activity, along with the number of seconds until it is time to switch.
+After each activity is done, the watch will sound a tone and/or vibrate (depending on watch hardware) - these can be changed in the app settings in the Garmin Connect or Connect IQ app.
 When it reaches the end, the display will read “Complete!”
--	Press and hold one of your physical buttons to change what type of abs you are doing.
-On the Forerunner 245, press and hold the UP button.
-On Venu, press and hold the back button.
-You can now select either Ten Minute Abs or Plank Abs as well.
-If you select the abs that you were already doing, nothing will happen.
-If you select a new type of abs, the timer will reset.
+-	If you select a new type of abs, the timer will reset.
 AbsTimer should remember what abs you did last and display that automatically when you open the application in the future.

 ## Installation
 Download it from the [Garmin Connect IQ app](https://apps.garmin.com/en-US/apps/851d7855-fcfe-45c6-86bb-a9488398ffdf).